Lorena-Mattos/Lorena-Mattos/README.md

 ## 📣 Sobre mim / About me

-Dev Front-end que está se divertindo trabalhando com RPA, meu nome é Lorena, tenho 29 anos e vivo no Rio de Janeiro
+meu nome é Lorena, tenho 31 anos e vivo no Rio de Janeiro

 Quem é Lorena?

-Lorena é uma mulher lésbica, formada em direito e fazendo sua segunda graduação em Desenvolvimento Web, atualmente trabalha com desenvolvimento de RPA para um escritório de advocacia, nascida e criada Campo Grande, Rio de Janeiro - RJ, fã de cultura pop, mãe de doguinha vira-lata chamada Khaleesi (sim, habemus aqui uma fã de Game of Thrones), e também de uma gatinha chamada Wandinha, participante do primeiro reality da área de programação do Brasil, o Show Me The Code e que está inteiramente disposta a viver e se desenvolver no mercado de tecnologia e inovação, sua maior paixão é o front-end ao qual sonha um dia trabalhar com dev front.
+Lorena é uma mulher lésbica, formada em direito e fazendo sua segunda graduação em Analise e Desenvolvimento de Sistemas, atualmente trabalha com desenvolvimento de RPA, nascida e criada Campo Grande, Rio de Janeiro - RJ, fã de cultura pop, mãe de doguinha vira-lata chamada Khaleesi (sim, habemus aqui uma fã de Game of Thrones), e também de uma gatinha chamada Wandinha, participante do primeiro reality da área de programação do Brasil, o Show Me The Code e que está inteiramente disposta a viver e se desenvolver no mercado de tecnologia e inovação, sua maior paixão.

 English:

-Dev Front-end who is having fun working with RPA, my name is Lorena, I'm 29 years old and I live in Rio de Janeiro.
+My name is Lorena, I'm 31 years old and I live in Rio de Janeiro.

 Who is Lorena?

-Lorena is a lesbian woman, graduated in law and pursuing a second degree in Web Development.
-She currently works with RPA development for a law firm.
+Lorena is a lesbian woman, graduated in law and pursuing a second degree in Systems Analysis and Development.
+She currently works with RPA development.
 Born and raised in Campo Grande, Rio de Janeiro - RJ, she is a fan of pop culture and a proud dog mom to a mixed-breed dog named Khaleesi (yes, we have a Game of Thrones fan here) and also a cat named Wandinha.
-Lorena was a participant in Brazil's first programming reality show, Show Me The Code, and she is fully committed to living and growing in the technology and innovation market.
-Her biggest passion is front-end development, and she dreams of one day working as a front-end developer.
+Lorena was a participant in Brazil's first programming reality show, Show Me The Code, and she is fully committed to living and growing in the technology and innovation market, her biggest passion.

 ## 👩🏻‍💻 Most Used Languages